wkasunsampath/laravel-autocrud/README.md

 ## Configuration

-Autocrud config file contains some useful configuration options for your app.
+Autocrud config file contains some usefull configuration options for your app.
 Normally, this file is getting published when you run `php artisan autocrud:install` command.

 | Config Option      | Description                                                                                                                                    |
 | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |